AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 Users can press &lt;F3&gt; to redisplay the Main Operations Menu screen.

-Refer to the [Accounts Payable Quick Reference Guide](&lt;../quick-refrence-guide/Accounts Payable QRG.md&gt;) for an overview of the use of the Accounts Payable System.
+Refer to the [Accounts Payable Quick Reference Guide](./../quick-refrence-guide/Accounts%20Payable%20QRG.md) for an overview of the use of the Accounts Payable System.

-For information about transferring purchase orders to Accounts Payable, and the report which is printed when transfers occur, refer to Transferring Purchase Orders To Accounts Payable of the Purchasing document.
+For information about transferring purchase orders to Accounts Payable, and the report which is printed when transfers occur, refer to [Transferring Purchase Orders To Accounts Payable](purchasing.md/#transferring-purchase-orders-to-accounts-payable) of the Purchasing document.

 ## Getting started with Accounts Payable

 The steps below are followed to create the necessary records before the Accounts Payable System is used.
 If the DAC General Ledger System is used (or only the General Ledger account numbers are used), the steps below must not be taken until:

 - The cost center number(s) and General Ledger account numbers are defined.
-Refer to the General Ledger document for information about using the G/L File Maintenance applications to add cost center and G/L account records.
+Refer to the [General Ledger](<General Ledger.md>)document for information about using the G/L File Maintenance applications to add cost center and G/L account records.

 - The cost center number(s) and General Ledger account numbers are combined using the Work With Cost Center application.

-&gt;Note: The General Ledger System is used by selecting option 22 (General Ledger) of the Accounts Payable screen, or by selecting option 12 (General Ledger) of the DAC Main Operations Menu screen.
+    >Note: The General Ledger System is used by selecting option 22 (General Ledger) of the Accounts Payable screen, or by selecting option 12 (General Ledger) of the DAC Main Operations Menu screen.

 **Step 1**: Use the Work With System Options application to make any necessary changes to the value of the default system option record fields related to Accounts Payable.
-Refer to the DAC Default System Options document for information about the A/P Interface Active? and A/P Terms Positions Used fields of the SYS005 default system option, and the Accounts Payable Active? field of the SYS015 default system option.
+Refer to the [DAC Default System Options](<DAC Default System Options.md>) document for information about the A/P Interface Active? and A/P Terms Positions Used fields of the SYS005 default system option, and the Accounts Payable Active? field of the SYS015 default system option.

 **Step 2**: Use the Company Maintenance screens to add preliminary data, such as name and address, of the company.
 Multiple companies must be set up if users track retained earnings or net profit and loss for more than one entity, such as multiple warehouses or divisions.
-Refer to Working With Company Records for additional information.
+Refer to [Working With Company Records](#working-with-company-records) for additional information.
-&gt;Note: This step is not necessary if the company records were previously added using the General Ledger System.
+    >Note: This step is not necessary if the company records were previously added using the General Ledger System.

 **Step 3**: Use the User Profile Maintenance screen to designate the names of A/P users, and with which company each user works.
-Refer to Working With User Profile Records for additional information. &gt;Note: This step is not necessary if the user profile records were previously added using the General Ledger System.
+Refer to [Working With User Profile Records](#working-with-user-profile-records) for additional information.
+>Note: This step is not necessary if the user profile records were previously added using the General Ledger System.

 **Step 4**: Sign off the DAC system, then sign back on.

 **Step 5**: Use the Company Maintenance (A/P) screen to add company A/P data, such as the aging method used by a company.
-Refer to Working With Company A/POptions for additional information.
+Refer to [Working With Company A/P Options](#working-with-company-ap-options) for additional information.

 **Step 6**: Use the Company Maintenance (G/L) screen to add company G/L data if General Ledger account numbers are used.
-Refer to Working With Company G/L Options for additional information.
+Refer to [Working With Company G/L Options](#working-with-company-gl-options) for additional information.
-&gt;Note: This step is not necessary if the company G/L options were previously added using the General Ledger System.
+>Note: This step is not necessary if the company G/L options were previously added using the General Ledger System.

 **Step 7**: Use the Period Date Maintenance screen to add period date data.
 Refer to [Working With Period Date Records](#working-with-period-date-records) for additional information.
-&gt;Note: This step is not necessary if the period date records were previously added using the General Ledger System
+>Note: This step is not necessary if the period date records were previously added using the General Ledger System

 **Step 8**: Use the Period Date Inquiry screen to verify the starting and ending dates of the periods (also referred to as months) of the user’s fiscal year.
-Refer to Displaying Period Date Records for additional information.
+Refer to [Displaying Period Date Records](#displaying-period-date-records) for additional information.

 **Step 9**: Use the Period Status Inquiry screen to verify the A/P open status for the periods of the user’s fiscal year.
-Refer to Displaying Period Status Records for additional information.
+Refer to [Displaying Period Status Records](#displaying-period-status-records) for additional information.

 **Step 10**: Contact CDR support personnel who will assist users with the execution of the Company A/P One Time Maintenance application.

 **Step 11**: Use the Bank Maintenance screen to add bank data.
-Refer to Working With Bank Records for additional information.
+Refer to [Working With Bank Records](#working-with-bank-records) for additional information.

 **Step 12**: Use the Vendor Terms Maintenance screen to add terms data.
-Refer to Working With Terms Records for additional information.
+Refer to [Working With Terms Records](#working-with-terms-records) for additional information.

 **Step 13**: Use the Vendor Maintenance screen to add vendor data.
-Refer to Working With Vendor Records for additional information.
+Refer to [Working With Vendor Records](#working-with-vendor-records) for additional information.

 **Step 14**: Use the Item Maintenance screen to add A/P item data.
-Refer to Working With A/P Item Records for additional information.
+Refer to [Working With A/P Item Records](#working-with-ap-item-records) for additional information.

 **Step 15**: Use the Work With A/P Options screen to designate various defaults (company, terms, bank and pay date) and A/P related options.
-Refer to Working With A/P Options for additional information.
+Refer to [Working With A/P Options](#working-with-ap-options) for additional information.

 **Step 16**: Use the Vendor Maintenance screen to add data concerning recurring payments.
 Refer to [Working With Recurring Invoice Records](#working-with-recurring-invoice-records) for additional information.
-&gt;Note: The Special Item application (option 4 of the A/P File Maintenance screen) and Entity application (option 10 of the A/P File Maintenance screen) are no longer used due to system upgrades.
+>Note: The Special Item application (option 4 of the A/P File Maintenance screen) and Entity application (option 10 of the A/P File Maintenance screen) are no longer used due to system upgrades.

-Refer to the [Accounts Payable Quick Reference Guide](&lt;../quick-refrence-guide/Accounts Payable QRG.md&gt;) for an overview of the use of the Accounts Payable System
+Refer to the [Accounts Payable Quick Reference Guide](<../quick-refrence-guide/Accounts Payable QRG.md>) for an overview of the use of the Accounts Payable System

 ## Accounts Payable and General Ledger Account Numbers

-If the DAC [General Ledger](&lt;General Ledger.md&gt;) (G/L) System is used, credit and debit journal entries are created when invoice batches are posted and payments are processed.
+If the DAC [General Ledger](<General Ledger.md>) (G/L) System is used, credit and debit journal entries are created when invoice batches are posted and payments are processed.

 ### Posting invoice batches